 - Digital Camera or smart phone or point and shoot camera or DSLR

 Cancellation In the event that you need to cancel your workshop, please notify Lorraine at least 45 days prior to the start of the workshop and your deposit will be refunded.
 No refunds will be available for cancellations occurring less than 45 days from the start of the workshop.

 Accommodations This web site offers a full list of air B&B’s along the North Shore in Haiku.
 Book early, they fill up quickly!

 Two Within walking distance…

 - Holomakai Look at images on the Airbnb site, but email Carla Thistle for discount info-DO NOT USE THE AIRBNB SITE.

 Queen bed, small kitchen, bathroom, beautiful ocean view, clean and safe:100.00 cash a nite, 7 day minimum, 2 persons only.
 Email Jen Shannon for details and mention Carla Thistle.

 Food Filtered water will be available for drinking and tea, however, you may want to bring other preferred beverages.
 There will be no food served during the workshop, you must bring lunch and snacks each day.
-There are a number of eateries, cafes, restaurants and markets nearby.
-A full list will be provided to registrants a few weeks before the start of the workshop.
+There are a number of eateries, cafes, restaurants and markets nearby:

 For Registration, Please Contact: Lorraine Glessner, email@example.com